 A favorite with all celebrating a special event – weddings, anniversaries, birthdays, business success, or a romantic getaway!

-The Suite offers a king-size bed, natural stone (gas) fireplace, build in bookshelves, ceiling fan it features a huge bathroom with a two-person jacuzzi, built-in champagne bucket, shower, separate private toilet, private Keurig coffee/tea, and a wet bar with a small fridge.
+The Lord Leonard Calvert Suite offers a king-size bed, natural stone (gas) fireplace, build in bookshelves, ceiling fan it features a huge bathroom with a two-person jacuzzi, built-in champagne bucket, shower, separate private toilet, private Keurig coffee/tea, and a wet bar with a small fridge.
 Bathroom finishes are natural stone/marble/granite, European ceramic, and oak.
-The exclusive, south facing sunny private deck with roll-down awning, offers a panoramic view from sunrise to sunset of the forest which “filters” the views of and Chesapeake Bay and St. Jerome’s Creek, especially in summer.
-The total Suite, including the private deck, is 623 square feet.
+The exclusive, south facing sunny private deck with roll-down awning, offers a panoramic view from sunrise to sunset through the forest which “filters” the views of and Chesapeake Bay and St. Jerome’s Creek, especially in summer.
+The total Suite, including the private deck, is a spacious 623 square feet.

 In recognition of the quality stay in this and adjoining suites and rooms, occupancy shall be limited to no more than TWO persons, independent of age.

 $360 plus applicable taxes.